Code and Go Robot Mouse

 and ending location (cheese); program/code the mouse to navigate the maze

 The teacher will need to decide whether or not to build the maze themselves or have the students do it.
 If the students build it, this activity will take several class periods.

 Each kit will work for two students if paired up.
 Determine how many kits will be needed for your classroom.
-If used for a learning center, two-three would suffice.
+If used for a learning center, two or three would suffice.

 Directions for this activity:

 The teacher will introduce basic coding to the students.

 The teacher will demonstrate how the robot mouse can be programmed by using the coding activity cards.

 Then the students will enter the code sequence into Colby (blue) or Jack (purple).

 The Green button starts the program, the yellow button clears the program and the red button is for action (lightning bolt on the activity card).